Aisha-Dhakre70/customer-churn-analysis-system/README.md

 - Provide tech support services
 - Improve early customer engagement

 Recommendations are rule-based and business-aligned, making them easy to interpret and implement.
+This bridges the gap between model predictions and real-world business actions.

 ---

 ## Advanced SQL Insights

+Stored procedures are used to encapsulate business logic and improve query performance.
 The project integrates SQL stored procedures to generate business-critical insights:

 ### Key Metrics:
 - Revenue at risk due to churn